 2. Poor LightingVisually, poor lighting is most often the culprit.
 But unfortunately, this is also one of the areas where doctors can most efficiently increase the quality of their videos.

 4. No Distribution PlanWe see the gravest error in not having a distribution plan for your videos.
 If you plan to spend time and money creating a great marketing video, you need to have an intent to distribute it.
-I can’t tell you how many times I’ve seen an excellent video that had no views because a practice added it to a buried page on the website.
+I can’t tell you how many times I’ve seen an excellent video with no views because a practice added it to a buried page on the website.

 How to Create Doctor Videos – Understanding Your OptionsThere are several options you have for creating videos for your practice.
 Each of them requires a different investment in time or dollars.